 The most common color in toothbrushes for braces is white, though black is gaining in popularity for electric models.
 While there isn’t much of an overall choice, there are some brush head attachments in different colors.
 This color coding can help designate to whom they belong if more than one person in your household uses it.

 Manual, electric, and water flossing toothbrushes for braces are available in packs.
 In addition to the basics, these packs include additional oral hygiene accessories.
 They could feature extra picks, mini spoolie brushes, brush head variations, tongue scrapers, or travel cases.

 Toothbrushes for braces feature a plastic body and a head with nylon bristles.
 Manual toothbrushes for braces often have a pick tool at one end.
 Made from flexible, softer plastic, the pick helps dislodge food lodged between braces.
 Electric toothbrushes have a similar design, and their plastic body houses a motor and electrical components.

 Water flosser models have a different construction altogether, as this tool’s focus is on picking and flossing instead of brushing.
 As a result, in addition to a base with the motor and electrical components, there is a water compartment that feeds directly into the pick attachment.

 Charge stations: Some electric toothbrushes for braces are rechargeable on a charge station.
 While it’s a convenient feature, some charge stations take up a lot of real estate in the bathroom.
 If you have limited sink area space, you might consider charging the toothbrush in another room.
-Some consumers opt for travel styles for this reason, which optimize space and fit in almost any bathroom cabinet or over-the-sink mirrored medicine cabinet.
+For this reason, some consumers opt for travel styles, which optimize space and fit in almost any bathroom cabinet or over-the-sink mirrored medicine cabinet.